dc electrical refit

 Pino looks well-ordered when standing inside the cabin, but a peek behind the wall and ceiling panels reveals a nightmarish scene.
 The boat has fewer systems than it used to, but a lot of the old wiring is still there, tangled and trapped with other important wires.
 Because of this tangled mess it is difficult to see what is what.
 In the fall of 2022, we decided that it was time to tackle this dreaded, but necessary project.

 Shore power.
 If living aboard, having a working AC system, and being connected to shore power is important for an electrical re-fit, it means being able to remove all systems while still being able to cook, and to keep the boat lit.
-With shower power, we used an induction cooktop to cook (to replace the DC Lpg system), and two bright 120V clamp lights to keep work areas lit.
+With shore power, we used an induction cooktop to cook (to replace the DC Lpg system), and two bright 120V clamp lights to keep work areas lit.

 Removing all connections from the DC breaker panel.
 At first, we were careful to identify each wire, adding labels as we removed them from the breaker panel, thinking that we could use them as leading wires, but that turned out to be a silly idea.
 Most of the old wiring on older boats are bound together, and routed through an inaccessible maze of narrow pipes.
 Sometimes, the wires are packed in so tight that nothing moves in either direction.